See the Sections in the Prorate Information Guide for detailed information on the answers provided.

 Under the Full Reciprocity Plan (FRP), carriers are granted full reciprocity for all apportioned (prorate) vehicles in all member jurisdictions.

-On or after January 1, 2015 new IRP fleets will use Alberta's Average Per Vehicle Distance (APVD) chart and pay the fees for all jurisdictions in order to establish the IRP fleet.
+On or after January 1, 2015 new IRP fleets will use Alberta's Average Per Vehicle Distance (APVD) Chart (PDF, 39 KB) and pay the fees for all jurisdictions in order to establish the IRP fleet.

 Renewing on or after January 1, 2015 with no actual distances will also be treated as a "new" IRP fleet and pay fees based on the APVD chart.